Super Simple Pure Butter Vanilla BiscuitsPrint

 What is the best butter to make cookies?

 I always recommend using unsalted butter when baking.
 Not because you do not want salt but because each brand of butter will add different amounts of salt to their product.
-The best way to control the ingredient is to add the salt yourself.
+The best way to control the ingredients is to add the salt yourself.

 Did you know that there are 8 types of cookies?